IBM/ACE-RISCV/security-monitor/platform/p550/README.md

 # Supported hardware

 ## SiFive P550 evaluation board
-This RISC-V processor is not compliant with RISC-V CoVE spec because (1) it implement a pre-reatified version of the H extensions, (2) it does not implement the Sstc extension.
-However, we have a version of ACE that emulates these missing hardware features.
-Thus, we can run experimentally ACE on SiFive P550.
+This RISC-V processor is not compliant with the RISC-V CoVE specification because (1) it implements a pre-ratified version of the H extension, and (2) it does not support the Sstc extension.
+However, we have developed a version of ACE that emulates these missing hardware features.
+As a result, we are able to experimentally run ACE on the SiFive P550.

+Below process is not well integrated with YOCTO and requires manual execution of certain steps.
+We welcome pull requests to provide YOCTO integration.

 ### Build SiFive p550 firmware
-We start by building SiFive firmware without any modifications.
-We use the version `2024.09.00-HFP550` because this is the version that was available when we were working with the P550 evaluation board.
+We begin by building the SiFive firmware without any modifications.
+We use version `2024.09.00-HFP550`, as it was the version available at the time we worked with the P550 evaluation board.

 ```
 export YOCTO_DIR=/tmp/yocto
 mkdir -p $YOCTO_DIR && cd $YOCTO_DIR